 The process of shifting subject positions, even if the camera is stationary, presents a change of multiple variables that require the automated subsystems (auto-focus, autoexposure, auto-flash, etc.) to be integrated.
 Feedback is 45 presented by subjects in the external environment with changing focus and exposure variables.
-In these cases, even with a modulating shutter speed, the three main variables of change are a zoom lens to continuously change the focal length, auto-focus to track a subject and aperture modifica- 50 application of this complex system, which draws on earlier tions to continuously change depth-of-field.
+In these cases, even with a modulating shutter speed, the three main variables of change are a zoom lens to continuously change the focal length, auto-focus to track a subject and aperture modifica- 50 tions to continuously change depth-of-field.